microsoft/AzureSynapseScriptsAndAccelerators/Migration/APS/readme.md

 - [**5_DeployScriptsToSynapse:**](5_DeployScriptsToSynapse)
     This module can be used to execute/deploy any scripts to the Synapse environment.
     - To create Synapse schema objects (tables, views, stored procedures, indexes, roles, users, statistics)
     - To create Synapse external tables
     - To import data from Azure external tables into Azure Synapse user tables.

+> Under [**Extras**](Extras) folder you can find scripts to re-create sample databases AdventureWorksDW and ContosoDW which you can use for learning, demos, and experimenting with migration tools.

 ## Contact Information